 ICTQual AB Level 2 Award in Fire Safety

-The ICTQual AB Level 2 Award in Fire Safety is a comprehensive qualification designed to provide learners with essential knowledge and practical understanding of fire safety principles within the workplace.
-This accredited course helps individuals and organisations comply with UK fire safety legislation, while promoting a safer working environment for everyone.
+The ICTQual AB Level 2 Award in Fire Safety is a practical qualification designed to give learners essential knowledge and understanding of fire safety in the workplace.
+It supports organisations in meeting fire safety requirements while helping to create a safer and more secure working environment for all employees.

 Course overview